c-w-m/simpy/docs/topical_guides/events.rst

     >>> env.run(env.process(parent(env)))
     23

-The example above will only work in Python >= 3.3.
-As a workaround for older Python versions, you can use ``env.exit(23)`` with the same effect.

 When a process is created, it schedules an :class:`Initialize` event which will start the execution of the process when triggered.
 You usually won't have to deal with this type of event.